Mechanism: Understanding the role of cell plasticity in cancer

 Regulation of epithelial plasticity determines metastatic organotropism in pancreatic cancer

-Cancer-associated fibroblast plasticity regulated by Prrx1 drives aggressive pancreatic cancer biology
+Cancer-associated fibroblast plasticity drives aggressive pancreatic cancer biology